tock/tock/doc/courses/sensys/client.md

 I know you are new, but what did you do??
 I've been getting calls all morning from the client, the imix board you gave them ran out battery already!!
-Are you sure you setup the board correctly?
+Are you sure you set up the board correctly?
 Fix it, and get it back to me later today.

 - DH
 ```